-Fruit flies are a major nuisance for all of us.
-We’ve all had them swarm relentlessly around our kitchens, land on our food and generally drive us crazy.
-They can seem like a never ending plague from the days of Moses at times and they sure can be tough to get rid of.
-Maybe you have tried a little bit of everything to stop your kitchen from becoming infested with flies and nothing has worked.
-Well, let me just have a moment of your time and let me run down some proven methods for making your home fly-free.
+Fruit flies are a significant nuisance for all of us.
+We’ve all had them swarm relentlessly around our kitchens, land on our food, and generally drive us crazy.
+They can seem like a never-ending plague from the days of Moses at times, and they sure can be tough to get rid of.
+Maybe you have tried a little bit of everything to stop your kitchen from becoming infested with flies, and nothing has worked.
+Well, let me have a moment of your time and let me run down some proven methods for making your home fly-free.

 Where do fruit flies come from?

-Fruit of course!
+Fruit, of course!
 Well, not really, but they are programmed to look for overripe fruit because it is in the organic matter that they lay their eggs.
-Okay, so you have tried getting rid of the fruit bowl on the counter, but it doesn’t have to be fruit, it can be the slime left over in your garbage can or the leftovers in your garbage disposal.
-Consider this, a fruit flies’ entire life cycle is encapsulated in just 8 days and since your kitchen has been swarming with flies for the past several weeks, these things are laying their eggs somewhere, right?
+Okay, so you have tried getting rid of the fruit bowl on the counter, but it doesn’t have to be fruit, it can be the slime leftover in your garbage can or the leftovers in your garbage disposal.
+Consider this, a fruit flies’ entire life cycle is encapsulated in just eight days, and since your kitchen has been swarming with flies for the past several weeks, these things are laying their eggs somewhere.
 So, let’s think about where that can be happening and do something about it!

 Start rinsing food containers before tossing them